ETHEntColl/PaulBornOCR/README.md

 - **Alt + Q**: Automatically detect the position of the collection number on the screen.
 (This feature works about 50% of the time and is likely slower than moving the mouse to the collection number and clicking the middle mouse button.)

 ## Important Notes
 - Ensure that **Data Shot** is open on your primary monitor (the one where the Windows login screen appears).
 The script relies on screen coordinates and can fail if Data Shot is opened on a different monitor.
+You can change the primary monitor in your Windows display settings.
 - When running the OCR, verify that the correct data is captured, especially for numbers and labels, as OCR accuracy can vary depending on the clarity of the screen content.

-- You may need to adjust your screen layout or resolution to ensure all elements are detected properly.
+## Using the `auto.py` Script

+The `auto.py` script can be used to define custom keyboard shortcuts for automating data entry tasks.
+You can modify the script to include additional shortcuts or customize the existing ones to suit your workflow.
+You can activate and deactivate shortcuts to your liking by commenting or uncommenting the respective lines in the script (add/remove `#` at the beginning of the line to comment/uncomment the line).

+### Run the Script
+1. Open the `auto.py` script in PyCharm by navigating to the project directory and double-clicking the file.
+2. Run the script by clicking the green play button in the top-right corner of the PyCharm window or using the **Shift + F10** shortcut.
+3. The script will run in the background and listen for the defined keyboard shortcuts.
+4. Use the defined shortcuts to automate data entry tasks in the **Data Shot** software.
+5. To stop the script, press the red square stop button in the PyCharm window or close the PyCharm window.

 ## Troubleshooting